swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 ## Data Operations

 In this section all of the discussion in the previous section becomes important.
-I don't know if I'd call this stuff fundamental to the language, but its pretty important and it will zing you if you aren't careful.
+I don't know if I'd call this stuff fundamental to the language, but it's pretty important and it will zing you if you aren't careful.
 The takeaway is that you need to be precise with what you are doing.
-Lets say you want to add some integers.
+Let's say you want to add some integers.

 ```
 In [31]: a = 1